 5/ Stroll in the Park Güell

 Güell Park was destined to become a "garden city".
 Gaudí's titanic project was never finished.
 It remains today as it was then: two houses and the park.
-A magical place which will make you discover some of the most beautiful symbols of the city to quote for example the famous salamander in mosaic or the large terrace surrounded by undulating benches which offers a dazzling sight on the horizon.
+A magical place that will make you discover some of the most beautiful symbols of the city to quote for example the famous salamander in mosaic or the large terrace surrounded by undulating benches which offers a dazzling sight on the horizon.

 6 / Visit the Picasso Museum

 The shadow of the greatest Master of Modern painting hangs over Barcelona.
-As a student he perfected his "classical" technique but was soon attracted by Catalan Modernism, its evenings at the "Els Quatre Gats" and its bohemian atmosphere.
+As a student, he perfected his "classical" technique but was soon attracted by Catalan Modernism, its evenings at the "Els Quatre Gats" and its bohemian atmosphere.
 This city will remain the city of his heart, where he exhibited his first works.
 The museum pays homage to him in the heart of the El Born district in 5 large houses and palaces on Montcada.
 A visit that will allow you to discover a large collection of his works of youth (1890-1917), but also the Meninas or Harlequin...

 7/ Walking around the Joan Miró Foundation

 Located in Montjuïc, the building designed by Josep Lluís Sert is a haven of calm and softness made of large luminous spaces.
 The ideal cocoon to discover the work of Joan Miró painter, sculptor, engraver and Catalan ceramist born in Barcelona in 1893.
-Influenced by the fauvists, cubists and expressionists, the image of the surrealist is preserved, with eventful and colourful works that today inevitably remind the Spanish soul itself.
+Influenced by the fauvists, cubists, and expressionists, the image of the surrealist is preserved, with eventful and colorful works that today inevitably remind the Spanish soul itself.
 The place is magical and Joan Miró's work to see or see again for any lover of Spain.

 8/ Strolling through Barcelona's Gothic Quarter